fengyunzaidushi/awesome-github-repos/data.md

 *   [CodeLeaf-Fudan/OpenClaudeCode](https://github.com/CodeLeaf-Fudan/OpenClaudeCode) - This is an open-source repository for the Python implementation of Claude Code.
 It implements basic tools and Agents functionality.

-*   [doobidoo/mcp-memory-service](https://github.com/doobidoo/mcp-memory-service) -  Universal MCP memory service with semantic search, multi-client support, and autonomous consolidation for Claude Desktop, VS Code, and 13+ AI   applications
+*   [doobidoo/mcp-memory-service](https://github.com/doobidoo/mcp-memory-service) - Stop re-explaining your project to AI every session.
+Automatic context memory for Claude, VS Code, Cursor, and 13+ AI tools.

 *   [linyqh/NarratoAI](https://github.com/linyqh/NarratoAI) - 利用AI大模型，一键解说并剪辑视频； Using AI models to automatically provide commentary and edit videos with a single click.